Facebook fails to manage Christchurch mosque shooting livestreaming

 Occurred: March 2019

 The graphic nature of the livestream, which depicted the mass murder from a first-person perspective, shocked viewers and caused widespread anxiety and trauma.
+It prompted widespread heated criticism of the companies for their inability to effectively manage and remove such content

-Critics also expressed concerns that amplifying such material could incite further violence.
 Following the attack, there was a noted increase in hate crimes against Muslim communities in a number of countries.
 The fear of reprisals or copycat attacks also became a significant concern for many communities, particularly those targeted by the shooter’s ideology.

-The incident underscored concerns about how social media platforms handle violent content and the effectiveness of their increasingly AI-powered content moderation systems.
+The incident highlighted concerns about how social media platforms handle violent content and the effectiveness of their increasingly AI-powered content moderation systems.
 Critics argued that Facebook and other firms must improve their ability to detect and remove extremist material and take more responsibility for it on their services.

 In response, New Zealand and other countries began considering stricter regulations for content providers, including potential fines and imprisonment for executives who fail to remove violent imagery promptly.